 UAL Level 3 Diploma/Extended Diploma in Music

-5 GCSEs grade A*-C (grade 9 - 4) or a Level 2 Diploma in Music at merit or above.
+5 GCSEs grade 9-4 (grade A*- C) preferably including both English & maths or a relevant Level 2 qualification at merit or above.
 You will be invited for an interview and audition, plus prior experience of playing an instrument is desirable.

 Who is the course for

-We are very pleased to be running the new UAL qualification.
-This course puts you, the student at the centre of your training.
-We look at the skills and strengths that you bring and develop them, helping you to reach your full potential.
+Turn your passion for performing music into an exciting and rewarding career.
+In this UAL course, we look at the skills and strengths that you bring and develop them, helping you to reach your full potential.
 This course is designed with the “360 degree” approach which means that you will be developing yourself in several different fields to become a rounded professional, proficient enough to undertake roles in areas such as music performance, production, song writing or business.
 This approach is what will make you an employable musician in today’s challenging industry.

 This course consists of the following units:

 - Rehearsal and performance skills

 - Musical composition